zauberzeug/rosys/README.md

 Thanks to [asyncio](https://docs.python.org/3/library/asyncio.html) you can write your business logic without locks and mutexes.
 The execution is [parallel but not concurrent](https://realpython.com/python-concurrency/) which makes it easier to write/read and debug.
 In real case scenarios this is also much faster than [ROS](https://www.ros.org/).
-It's multiprocessing architecture requires a lot of slow inter-process communication.
+Their multiprocessing architecture requires too much inter-process communication.

 ### Web UI